belal07/Pushbutton_With_ExtInterrupt/README.md

 ##SoftWare Setup Instructions

--To run This Application you need to use all The source Files which is included in (SRC Folder) and The Header Files included in
-(INC Folder) And compile it using the previously mentioned IDE and compiler.
+-To run This Application you need to use all The source Files(.c) and The Header Files (.h) included And compile it using the previously mentioned IDE and compiler.

 -Another Solution is to use the XIOT.hex file directly and Flash it on ATMEGA32 Microcontroller.